rkwitt/teaching/WS2122/CV/VO/README.md

 on the progress we make.
 For many of the topics, I will also provide links to the relevant papers (primarily in the `papers` sub-directory within each topic-folder).

-**Note**: Please download the videos!
-Online viewing is possible (depending on your browser, but quality might be bad).
+**Note**: Please *download* the videos!
+Online viewing is possible (depending on your browser, but quality might be bad, at least this was the feedback I got from previous instances of this course).

-- Introduction & Vision problems
+- Introduction & (Computer) vision problems

 **Technical preliminaries**